MethaneSAT space mission

 Atmospheric science programme

-Catalyst: Strategic is funding a project that will use the MethaneSAT satellite to demonstrate the potential to use satellites to accurately measure methane emissions from agriculture, both in New Zealand, and around the world.
-This multi-institution, multi-disciplinary team of Aotearoa’s leading researchers in atmospheric science and remote sensing.
-This team will be led by Dr Sara Mikaloff-Fletcher of NIWA.
+Catalyst: Strategic is funding a research project that will use the MethaneSAT satellite to test the potential to use satellites to accurately measure methane emissions from agriculture, both in New Zealand, and around the world.
+This multi-institution, multi-disciplinary team of Aotearoa’s leading researchers in atmospheric science and remote sensing is led by Dr Sara Mikaloff-Fletcher of NIWA.

-In addition to the agricultural methane emissions research, the New Zealand science team will work with international researchers from the University of Harvard and Smithsonian Astrophysical Observatory who are leading the MethaneSAT mission’s science on emissions from the oil and gas sector.
+In addition to the agricultural methane emissions research, the New Zealand science team will work with international researchers from Harvard University and Smithsonian Astrophysical Observatory who are leading the MethaneSAT mission’s science on emissions from the oil and gas sector.

 Find out more about Catalyst: Strategic – MethaneSAT atmospheric science project